mcneel/rhino3dm/script/README.md

 # rhino3dm build scripts

-Last updated by dan@mcneel.com on April 22, 2020
+Last updated by dan@mcneel.com on May 4, 2020

 This folder contains scripts that can used to build rhino3dm for the supported platforms.
 The build process for rhino3dm is run on [CircleCi](https://circleci.com/).
 That said, this process can be tested locally by using these scripts.